lukecampbell/module9/body/1-history.md

 publicly released all of the contents of the database.
-It was speculated by law enforcement that several of these account passwords were the same passwords used by clients for other services as well, and that criminal organizations began to use the information to commit crimes and commit identity theft.
+It was speculated by law enforcement that several of these account passwords were the same passwords used by clients for other services as well, and that criminal organizations began to use the information to commit crimes and commit identity theft (FBI).
 Sony had to manage a gigantic setback because this information was not properly stored and managed.
 It turns out that Sony did not even encrypt the passwords as most computer systems do by default.